hwulfmeyer/N-Body-Simulation/README.md

 ### The Algorithm

-The naive implementation calculates each force for each object from all objects.
+The naive implementation computates each force for each object from all objects.
 It's called all-pairs-agorithm or brute force method and has a complexity of O(N^2), however it gives the most correct results.

 See https://en.wikipedia.org/wiki/N-body_problem#General_formulation